brouberol/twenga-crawling/README.md

 What a noodle soup.

 ### Install it
-Create a new [virtualenv](http://pypi.python.org/pypi/virtualenv), and install all dependancies:
+Create a new [virtualenv](http://pypi.python.org/pypi/virtualenv), and install all dependencies with pip:

 ```bash
 $ pip install -r requirements